davidatoms/davidatoms/README.md

 <!-- About me -->
 ### David's Blurbs
-I'm David Adams.
-I am a second year master's degree student of financial economics at Johns Hopkins University.
-I ski, mountain bike, and travel.
-I am from Alpine, Utah, and love the mountains and the community.
-Growing up, my dad worked as a consultant and invested in real estate, stocks, and private enterprises.
-I grew to love that and how people interact through business.
-During COVID-19, I took a coding boot camp at Columbia University's school for data science and have been coding ever since.
+My name is David Adams.
+I have been studying economics at Johns Hopkins University.
+This is my portfolio.

 <!-- Goals and dreams -->
 ### What I'd Like to Accomplish